Primitive Baptists – True Hyper-Calvinists

 Preaching type 1: The early church was evangelizing the unsaved, (unbelievers/unregenerated) as can see by the biblical accounts of Paul preaching at Mars Hill and in the synagogues, Peter preaching at Pentecost, and Stephen preaching to the Sanhedrin.
 In fact, it is beyond obvious that they were preoccupied with this mission.

 Preaching type 2: The early church leaders were teaching the saints (believers/regenerated) through the letters to the churches (along with direct, in person teaching of course).
 And one of the primary things they were teaching was the need to evangelize the lost, by their example and by their epistles.
+And yes, the early church leaders also spent time teaching about the importance of godly (Christlike) living.

 They Become Focused On Their Uniqueness

 And as much as Primitive Baptists may try to focus on Christ, what they end up doing is focusing on the uniqueness of their group, perhaps inadvertently, but never-the-less that’s how it looked to me as an outsider.
 I admire their desire to thoroughly examine Biblical issues.
-However, I believe Primitive Baptists have locked themselves into a compartment of doctrine with the words they have redefined and with the teachers and elders they put so much faith in, preventing them from any positive changes away from their erroneous soterilogical doctrine.
+However, I believe Primitive Baptists have locked themselves into a compartment of doctrine with the words they have redefined and with the teachers and elders they put so much faith in, preventing them from any positive changes away from their erroneous soteriological doctrine.

 Why Would A New Believer Be Concerned About The Lost?